 Dine in the Clouds at The Signature Room

-We hope the bunny is not afraid of heights, because he’ll be traveling up to the 95th floor of the John Hancock to dine with your munchkins.
+We hope the bunny is not afraid of heights, because he’ll be traveling up to the 95th floor to eat with your munchkins.
 Dine on an extensive buffet of starters and a variety of chilled seafood followed by freshly prepared, plated entrees.
 Peruse the dessert buffet and take your pick of decadent sweets, freshly baked cookies, seasonal pastries and a sundae bar.
-Bring your camera to play paparazzi with the Easter Bunny as he’ll be on hand to visit the kiddos.
-Each miniature diner will be sent home with a sweet treat.
+Bring your camera to play paparazzi with the Easter Bunny as he’ll be on hand.

 Where: 875 N. Michigan Ave., Downtown